Home Fileserver: Backups from ZFS snapshots

 We’ll write our backups to a backup target file system called ‘tank/testback’.

-This backup target could exist within the same pool, like in our simple example, but would most likely exist in another pool, either on the same physical machine, or at any location adressable, using iSCSI or ssh with an IP address etc.
+This backup target could exist within the same pool, like in our simple example, but would most likely exist in another pool, either on the same physical machine, or at any location addressable, using iSCSI or ssh with an IP address etc.

 Full backup